Shuttle/Pendel/docs/shuttle-access/overview.md

 ## Web API

-A the web API is hosted by the `Shuttle.Access.WebApi` minimal API application.
+The web API is hosted by the `Shuttle.Access.WebApi` minimal API application.

 ## Rest Client